3535 chestnut avenue

 First Come, First Pizza.
 No Reservations.
 Thank You.

-Purchase Gift Cards Here https://squareup.com/gift/318W9VF1PS5J8/order Gift cards only usable for dining in the restaurant.
+Purchase Gift Cards Here Gift cards only usable for dining in the restaurant.

->>Take out orders include a 12% staff service fee<<
+>>Take Out & Delivery orders include a 12% staff service fee<<

 100% of these service charges go directly to the people responsible for making and bringing your food to you.
 Any additional gratuities are greatly appreciated.
 Thank You!